Thursday, November 19, 2009

 Better than no one ever; thank you, Carson Cistulli

-I know that I am mediocre because every time I think I have gotten better at something, or an sort of good at something, I encounter an example (or countless examples) of people that are better at me than that thing.
+I know that I am mediocre because every time I think I have gotten better at something, or an sort of good at something, I encounter an example (or countless examples) of people that are better than me at that thing.

 Latest example: I like to think that I my baseball fanaticism is a nice balance between objective/statistical analysis and irrational things like "he plays for my favorite team" / "he wears high socks".
 I could probably write an article about Rickie "Skittles" Weeks to that effect and have it be pretty fun and informative to read, even for the most casual of fans.
 I might even be compelled to do so were it not for this article by Carson Cistulli of FanGraphs on Mark Bellhorn.
 I think it's one of the best sports articles I've ever read.
 It just so purely reflects a love of the game, the rational, irrational, the vibrancy and depth of the game that I love.